TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/nikon.md

 </tr>
 </table>
    -  Support for concurrent multi-channel support on a single PRU (up to 3 channels with identical number of encoders of the same frequency connected to all configured channels).
-   -  Support for multi-channel with different communication modes and different numbers of encoders connected across channels under load share model (each of PRU, RTU-PRU, and TX-PRU from one PRU-ICSSG slice handles all 3 channels).
+   -  Support for multi-channel with different communication modes and different numbers of encoders connected across channels under load share mode (Refer \ref PRUICSSG_LOAD_SHARE_MODE for more details).
 \endcond

 \cond SOC_AM261X